VEGA Technical Reference

 FILL |

-Fill the destination rectangle (DST_XY, DIM) with FG_COLOR through ROP.
-ROP 0xF0 is a solid fill; ROP 0x5A exclusive-ORs FG_COLOR into the destination, for rubber-band boxes. |
+Fill the destination rectangle (DST_XY, DIM) with FG_COLOR, through ROP.
+ROP 0xF0 gives a solid fill.
+ROP 0x5A does an exclusive-OR of FG_COLOR into the destination, for a rubber-band box. |

 0x02 |